logzio/logz-docs/_source/logzio_collections/_log-sources/azure-diagnostic-logs-and-metrics.md

     In the SETTINGS section

     Logs listener host
-    : Use the listener URL for your logs account region.
+    : Use the listener host for your logs account region.
       For more information on finding your account's region, see [Account region]({{site.baseurl}}/user-guide/accounts/account-region.html).

     Metrics listener host
-    : Use the listener URL for your metrics account region.
+    : Use the listener host for your metrics account region.
       For more information on finding your account's region, see [Account region]({{site.baseurl}}/user-guide/accounts/account-region.html).

     Logs account token